 Having and using a cellular phone in school is a privilege that can be revoked at any time.
-Upper school students may carry cell phones with them throughout the school day but they must be silenced or turned off during class unless otherwise specified by a teacher; cell phones that are out or being used during class time or Meeting for Worship will be confiscated for the day and can be picked up after school at the upper school office.
-Phone calls may be made only in school stairwells, Bailey's Circle, the front and back lobbies.
+At the end of first quarter, the 9th-grade class can petition for cell phones (along with building leave).
+All other Upper school students may carry cell phones with them throughout the school day but they must be silenced or turned off during class unless otherwise specified by a teacher; cell phones that are out or being used during class time or Meeting for Worship will be confiscated for the day and can be picked up after school at the upper school office.
+Phone calls may be made only in school stairwells, Race Street Circle, the front and back lobbies.
 Students may text in the hallways at any time, provided they are not in a scheduled class at that time.
 Cell phones may be used in class with explicit permission from the teacher for a teacher-specified use.
 Teacher-specified uses may include: entering an assignment into the calendar feature or Canvas, utilizing the calculator function, looking up information using an internet browser, or taking a photograph as a part of a class activity.
 Teachers may require students to keep their cell phones in a designated storage location during the class period.
 Repeated violations of this policy may result in disciplinary action.
 The school will ask students to provide their cell phone numbers for use with our emergency systems.